 As a plaintiff, if you win or settle your case, your damages include compensation for:

-Note that if the full extent and impact of your medical complications isn't clear, it's probably not in your best interest to accept an injury settlement offer.
+Note that if the full extent of your medical complications isn't clear, it's probably not in your best interest to accept an injury settlement offer.
 Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages, because once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that health problems caused by your use of Zantac/ranitidine are worse than you first thought.

 If your cancer diagnosis or other Zantac/ranitidine-related health problems have forced you to take time off from your job, or have otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
 Specifically, you are entitled to compensation for any income you've already lost—and for income you would have earned in the future but now won't—because of your health issues.
 In "legalese," an award based on future income is characterized as compensation for the injured person's "loss of earning capacity" or "diminished earning capacity."

 While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" isn't so easy to quantify.
 But this category of damages plays a big part in determining how much you can expect to receive in an injury case, and can be a crucial component of a Zantac/ranitidine lawsuit.
 Pain and suffering in a Zantac case might include: